020monkey/LARRYCHATTER/README.md

 - A Twitter Dev Account (**Please use a dedicated account!
 Do NOT use your personal one!**)
 Create an App with Read, Write access.
 Specifically note down the CONSUMER KEY, CONSUMER SECRET, ACCESS TOKEN and ACCESS TOKEN SECRET values (I am not gon' tell you guys how, go Google it, should be a pretty easy thing to do)
 Also note down the Handle/Username of your Twitter Account.
-- A Dropbox Account. (**Please use a dedicated account!
+- A Dropbox Account. (**Again please use a dedicated account!
 Do NOT use your personal one!**)
 Generate an API Token.
 (Again not gon' explain how, pretty easy to figure it out)
 - A Machine with a Linux VM and a Windows 7/8/10 VM OR two separate machines

 ## Guide:
-1. Install the required Python dependencies
+1. Install the required Python dependencies on both machines
 - `pip install -r requirements.txt`
 2. Run the LARRYCHATTER_CommandPost.py on the Linux VM(operator machine) and follow the instructions herein.
 Type help for further assistance
 - `python3 LARRYCHATTER_CommandPost.py`